jacktgentile/ElectricSounds/DEVELOPMENT.md

 	* Switch triggered by pressing 'i' key
 * Added spectrum display at top and bottom of screen
 * Changed color system using [Paletton](http://paletton.com/#uid=34X0u0krgJKgoRfm5N6AvGBEbrO) to choose complementary colors
+* Added more features like fastforward and rewind, time in the song, etc.